Compare bridging home loans

-A bridging home loan can also be used if you’re building the home you want to move into.
-It can free up funds to cover the cost of the build so that you are able to stay in your current property until the new one is ready.
-This is considerably cheaper than renting in the meantime and it will reduce your overall moving costs.
+A bridging home loan can also be used if you’re building the dream home you want to move into.
+The loan amount can free up funds to cover the cost of the build so that you are able to stay in your current property until the new one is ready.
+This can be considerably cheaper than renting, and help to reduce your overall moving costs.

 How does a bridging loan compare to similar products?

 Just like other home loans in Australia, a bridging loan may require you to pay for lenders mortgage insurance (LMI).
 If you hold less than 20 per cent of your peak debt as equity in your current property, you may need to pay for LMI.
 This is separate to the deposit you'll need for your new property purchase.

 One alternative option for securing your new property purchase is to place a deposit bond on it.
 A deposit bond is a guarantee from an insurance company that you will complete your purchase, even if you won't have the full deposit available until the sale of your current property is finalised.
 If you don't complete your property purchase in the agreed time frame, the deposit bond will pay out to the seller.
 Unlike with a bridging loan, you won’t need to pay interest with a deposit bond, but you will need to pay a one-off deposit bond fee, the cost of which will depend on the value of the property you’re trying to buy.